Fort Ticonderoga: Saratoga campaign

 During the summer of 1776, the Americans added substantial defensive works to the area under the direction of General Schuyler, and later under General Horatio Gates.
 Mount Independence is almost completely surrounded by water, and it was fortified with trenches near the water, a horseshoe artillery battery part way up the side, a citadel at the summit, and redoubts armed with cannons surrounding the summit area.
-These defenses were linked to Ticonderoga with a pontoon bridge that was protected by land batteries on both sides.
+These defenses were linked to Ticonderoga with a floating bridge supported by 20 caissons that were built on the ice and sunk to support what historians call "the Great Bridge."
+This bridge, the caissons of which were discovered and detailed in the 1960's (and parts of which are on display at Vermont's Mount Independence Museum, was instrumental in forcing the British to abandon the campaign of 1776 and winter in Quebec, thereby delaying their efforts to split the colonies in two by one year.
+During that year, the revolutionary army removed cannon from the fort and carried it to Boston, led by American General Knox, and break the British blockade of Boston.
+Thus, the bridge's defense was instrumental in the colonies' success in the war.
+During that one-year delay, the Continental Army was able to fortify its forces and ultimately defeat General Burgoyne at the Battle of Saratoga, which was the turning point of the war.
+After this battle, which is the only one in history to result in the death and burial of a British General on US soil, the French government was convinced by the US delegation to fund the war for the first time.
+The bridge was protected by land batteries on both sides.
 The works on Mount Hope were improved to include a star-shaped fort.
 Mount Defiance remained unfortified.